Dave Chappelle should be embarrassed by his boring, transphobic new Netflix special

 “Any of you who have ever watched me know that I have never had a problem with transgender people,” he says at one point, inexplicably.
 “If you listen to what I’m saying, clearly, my problem has always been with white people.”

 Obviously, this, too, is not true.
-The reason I know that is because I just sat through Chappelle comparing all trans women’s genitals to Impossible Burgers.
+The reason I know that is because I just sat through Chappelle comparing all trans women’s genitals to Impossible Burgers, not just white trans women.
 Even if some of his trans jokes are indeed merely vehicles to broader observations about white people, and others are meant in his mind as rebukes to a specific shade of trans person, the overall effect is the same.
+Trans people get examined and othered and the audience laughs.
 Not to worry, though, because Chappelle closes out his special by explaining, through a story about a trans friend who is now deceased, that the comedian has discovered a trans person acceptable in his eyes.

 That’s right, one of the all-time sharpest analyzers of racism thinks “I can’t be anti-[x] if I have an [x] friend” is a good defense!

-As Chappelle puts it, a trans person need only not talk about pronouns, avoid confrontation, and laugh loudly at all of Dave Chappelle’s trans jokes, and he will gladly recognize their humanity.
+As Chappelle puts it, a trans person need only not discuss pronouns, avoid confrontation, and laugh loudly at all of Dave Chappelle’s trans jokes, and he will gladly recognize their humanity.
+Everyone else apparently deserves what they get from him.

 I’m not questioning Chappelle’s right to crack jokes about the LGBTQ community or anything else, and I’m certainly not trying to cancel him, whatever that would even look like.
 All I’m asking is why, at this late date, with every beautiful and horrible element in the vast spectrum of reality, he feels compelled to keep making so many LGBTQ jokes, to the exclusion of almost all other topics—and how it’s physically possible that he is not as sick of telling them as I am of hearing them.